In 2012 I took a long time to decide which bike I would buy to replace my Tiger 1050. I wanted an Adventure bike but before

 controlled while the GS has more of a magic carpet ride.
 In terms of comfort

 and economy the Explorer beats the KTM hands down.
-I was thinking of
+In 2012 I was thinking

 The Explorer looks big in a showroom next to other bikes but